Working towards UN Sustainability Goals and Tackling Climate Change

 Tackling Pollution

-Studies show Asia contributes 86% of the total global plastic pollution through its rivers, the UN Plastics Treaty and educating people to “turn off the tap” of plastic pollution is the long-term solution.
+Studies show Asia contributes 86% of the total global plastic pollution through its rivers.
+The UN Plastics Treaty and educating people to “turn off the tap” of plastic pollution is the long-term solution.
 This will take many years, and we must stop plastic pollution now.

 Healthy Earth combines research, plastic capture and education to tackle the problem.
-Our advanced litter capture device funnel plastic waste, from the riverbed to the surface to the bank for removal and recycling, without disrupting fish or boat traffic.
+Our advanced approaches and litter capture device funnel plastic waste, from the riverbed to the surface to the bank for removal and recycling, without disrupting fish or boat traffic.

 Meet the team